algby/bomberman-python/README.md

 $ export BOMBERMAN_API_KEY=<your api key>
 ```

-For users of the Bomberman Heroku addon, please, uncomment line 8 of the connection.py file.
+For users of the Bomberman Heroku addon, please uncomment line 8 of the connection.py file.

 Once that is done, create the client in your Python code.
 ```python